frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-trusted-signers.md

 ### Open questions

 - Given the current inheritance model of the nuget.config, what happens when two configs at different levels have a `trustedSigner` element with the same name?
+<br />**PB:** Each `trustedSigner` element should be atomic, therefore if an entry that has the same name is found in the hierarchy it should override the previous one found.

 - What happens when there exist multiple entries with the same `serviceIndex`, different name value, but with conflicting certificate elements? (e.g. same `certificateFingerprint` but different `untrustedRoot` value)
+<br />**PB:** We should consider `serviceIndex` to be the unique key for a repository trusted signer entry, therefore it should only exist one entry per `serviceIndex`.
+However, if two certificates are found with conflicting `untrustedRoot` we should warn and take the most restrictive one.

 - Given that `type` value is based on the presence of `serviceIndex`, should `serviceIndex` be an additional property of the type element?
 <br />**PB:** The `type` element will always be author unless there exists a `serviceIndex`, therefore I think it would be a good idea to have them both in the same element, this way we eliminate the possibility of `serviceIndex` being in a different config than `type`.